critical

 Treat installation of an affected version as code execution, not as a harmless dependency resolution event.

-1. Isolate affected developer machines, CI runners, and build containers before rotating secrets from a clean system.
+- Isolate affected developer machines, CI runners, and build containers before revoking tokens or rotating secrets.

-2. Preserve package-lock files, build logs, shell history, workflow logs, and suspicious GitHub repositories for scoping.
+- Preserve package-lock files, build logs, shell history, workflow logs, suspicious GitHub repositories, and temporary Bun/payload paths for scoping.

 npm ci --ignore-scripts

-1. Rotate GitHub, npm, cloud, Vault, Kubernetes, Docker, PyPI, SSH, and GPG credentials that were reachable from affected hosts.
+- Rotate GitHub, npm, cloud, Vault, Kubernetes, Docker, PyPI, SSH, and GPG credentials that were reachable from affected hosts, using a different clean system.

-3. Audit trusted-publishing repositories for workflows that can request id-token: write on unprotected branches.
+- Audit trusted-publishing repositories for workflows that can request

 The hard lesson is that tokenless publishing is still a privileged release path.
 It should be protected with branch restrictions, required reviews for workflow changes, CODEOWNERS on .github/workflows, environment approvals, short runner lifetimes, and downstream malware scanning of artifacts before publication.